 Adding a visualization that can watch for any debugger expressions takes just a few minutes.
-Download any open source .NET instrument control from sites such as CodeProject and register it as a visual studio arduino visualization.

 The guages above are a single form with a tool bar (no buttons yet) and 3 guages.
 The analog graph is a form with multiple controls using the open ZedGraph library.
 The digital pin visualization is a single .net UserControl